UAVmatrix/uavcast-pro-docs/docs/installation.md

     For the Basic version, just change the **Pro** with **Basic** in the below instructions.

 For UAVcast Pro, you will get a download link by mail after you have purchased the product.
 You need to copy the xx.tar file to your raspberry pi.

+* If you are using **Desktop** image, then just open a terminal window and follow the instruction below.
-You can use SSH client like [Bitevise tunnelier](https://dl.bitvise.com/BvSshClient-Inst.exe) to connect raspberry pi.
+* For **non-desktop** images, you can use SSH client like [Bitevise tunnelier](https://dl.bitvise.com/BvSshClient-Inst.exe) to establish connection to raspberry pi.

-Then open the shell window and navigate to the same folder as you uploaded the file, normally ``home/pi`` then you need to extract the package by using typing this command `sudo -tar UAVcast-Pro_vx.x.x.tar`
+Open a shell or terminal window and navigate to the same folder as you saved the file, normally ``home/pi`` or `home/pi/Download` then you need to extract the package by using typing this command `sudo -tar UAVcast-Pro_vx.x.x.tar`

 Now you need to navigate to the UAVcast-Pro installation folder